 ‘Highland Chieftain’ to Scotland

-From the comfort of the First Class Lounge at London’s King’s Cross Station you join the ‘Highland Chieftain’ for the scenic journey to Scotland.
-This train follows the route of the East Coast Main Line (ECML) via historic connections and through magnificent landscapes.
+From the comfort of the First-Class Lounge at London’s King’s Cross Station, you join the ‘Highland Chieftain’ passenger train for the journey north to Scotland, following the route of the scenic East Coast Main Line (ECML) through increasingly spectacular landscapes.
 A light lunch will be served at your seat as you speed on in First Class comfort.
 Stopping at York to take on passengers who have travelled by service train from Peterborough, you continue along the ECML to Darlington and on to Newcastle and Edinburgh.
 At Perth you join the Highland Main Line and travel through the amazing Scottish Highlands.
 Leaving the train at Kingussie a road coach takes you to Fort William where you check in to your hotel, where dinner will be served in the restaurant this evening.
 (L D)

 ‘The Jacobite’; the Isle of Skye; by train to Inverness

-A major tour highlight is a trip today on ‘The Jacobite’ steam train, one of the great railway journeys of the world.
+Today a major tour highlight awaits with a trip on ‘The Jacobite’ steam train, one of the great railway journeys of the world.
 The train runs from Fort William to Mallaig through magnificent Scottish scenery.
-Mountains, glens, streams, lochs and the sea combine to provide an unending collage of outstanding views.
+Mountains, glens, streams, lochs and the sea combine in an unending collage of outstanding views.
 En route you cross the world famous 21-arch Glenfinnan Viaduct, built entirely of concrete and featured in a number of films and TV series.
-You’ll have an hour in Mallaig to explore this attractive fishing port and find lunch before boarding the ferry for Armadale on Skye.
+You’ll have an hour in Mallaig to explore this attractive fishing port and take lunch before boarding the ferry for Armadale on Skye.
 A road coach then transports you through Kyleakin and Broadford along the coast of this picturesque island.
 You cross the famous Skye Bridge and return to the mainland at Kyle of Lochalsh.
 The late afternoon service train to Inverness then takes you along one of Europe’s most scenic railway lines.
 Running alongside Loch Carron, with superb views of lochs and mountains, you’ll pass through dense forests en route to Inverness.
-You transfer to a hotel in Inverness, which will be your base for the next four nights.
+You then transfer to a comfortable hotel in Inverness, your base for the next four nights.
 (B)

 The Far North